 In the world of recovery, the word relapse carries more shame than compassion and understanding.
 Some circles, like conservative 12-step philosophies, see relapse as a condemnation and a need to start completely “over” again, no matter the devastation or lack thereof.
-Due to the importance of a sobriety date, any event of breaking abstinence is a complete and total relapse, necessitating the “restart” of a sobriety date, the 12-steps and everything in recovery as a whole.
+Due to the importance of a sobriety date, any event of breaking abstinence is a complete and total relapse, necessitating the “restart” of a sobriety date, the 12-steps, and everything in recovery as a whole.

-Shaming recovery regressions has a negative result.
+Shaming recovery regressions have a negative result.
 Told that they aren’t “getting it” or that they aren’t “willing”, individuals absorb toxic messages about themselves and their sobriety which lack motivation, encouragement, and most importantly, empathy.
 Addiction is, in many ways, a relapsing and remitting disease.
 As much as addiction is behavioral, it is also medical- even the healthiest body can become cancerous despite years of remission.
 Relapse is not inevitable, but it is possible.
 When someone relapses, we have to work together to understand what happened, fix the damage, and prevent it from happening again.
-Moreover, we have to understand the severity of the regression so that we are not unintentionally punishing or shaming someone who is otherwise fighting for their lives.
+Moreover, we have to understand the severity of the regression so that we are not unintentionally punishing or shaming someone who is otherwise fighting for their life.

 Today, the idea of a “slip” is gaining traction as a counterpart to the idea of relapse.
 People make mistakes in their recovery because getting sober isn’t a guarantee of immunity from humanity.
 It is, however, a commitment and a set of tools for handling the ups and downs of being human more effectively, and most hopefully, without drugs and alcohol.
 Slips are mistakes which are quickly remedied and show a sign that something briefly went amiss, but that the foundation of recovery is not broken as a whole.
 Relapse, on the other hand, paints a different picture.
 Relapse tends to carry on for days, weeks, months, or even years, without any consideration toward wrongdoing- a sign that the foundation has been broken.
 Those who relapse most often have to go through an entirely new journey of suffering until they reach the point where they can understand, once more, that their behaviors are the cause of their pain.
 Like forgetting and relearning, relapse is a process that has to be cycled completely.
 A slip, in contrast, is a momentary lapse in judgment, which is quickly remedied.